docker-solr/docker-solr/Docker-FAQ.md

 Now, if we mounted volumes for each core individually, then that would interfere with Solr trying to create those directories.
-If instead we make the whole directory a volume, then we need to provide those configuration files in our volume.
+If instead we make the whole directory a volume, then we need to provide those configuration files in our volume, which we can do by copying them from a temporary container.
 For example:

 ```
 # create a directory to store the server/solr directory
 $ mkdir /home/docker-volumes/mysolr1

 # make sure its host owner matches the container's solr user
-$ sudo chown 999:999 /home/docker-volumes/mysolr1
+$ sudo chown 8983:8983 /home/docker-volumes/mysolr1

 # copy the solr directory from a temporary container to the volume
 $ docker run -it --rm -v /home/docker-volumes/mysolr1:/target solr cp -r server/solr /target/